Miral Sadaria Grandhi, MD

-I recently joined Rutgers Cancer Institute of New Jersey as a surgical oncologist and Rutgers Robert Wood Johnson Medical School as an Assistant Professor of Surgery in the Section of Gastrointestinal Surgical Oncology.
-As a member of the Liver Cancer and Bile Duct Cancer Program as well as the Gastrointestinal/Hepatobiliary Oncology Program at Rutgers Cancer Institute, I work in close collaboration with a multidisciplinary team of physicians, nurses and cancer support personnel to provide the most advanced and comprehensive care possible for our patients.
+I joined Rutgers Cancer Institute of New Jersey as a surgical oncologist and Rutgers Robert Wood Johnson Medical School as an Assistant Professor of Surgery in the Section of Gastrointestinal Surgical Oncology.
+As a member of the Liver Cancer and Bile Duct Cancer Program as well as the Gastrointestinal/ Hepatobiliary Oncology Program at Rutgers Cancer Institute, I work in close collaboration with a multidisciplinary team of physicians, nurses and cancer support personnel to provide the most advanced and comprehensive care possible for our patients.
 Exemplifying a strong sense of responsibility and dedication as a surgical oncologist, I am committed to providing exceptional, knowledgeable, and compassionate care for both the patient and their loved ones to result in the best possible outcomes.

 My primary expertise lies in gastrointestinal surgical oncology with a particular focus in hepatopancreaticobiliary (liver, pancreas, and bile duct) surgery and gastric (stomach) tumors.
 In addition, I am board certified and trained in the latest surgical techniques to these upper gastrointestinal malignancies, including both advanced laparoscopic and robotic techniques.
 When utilized in the appropriate situation, these minimally invasive approaches can minimize recovery time, improve outcomes, and enhance the patient’s perioperative experience.